minewhat/bootstrap-sass-namespace/README.md

 # Namespaced Bootstrap
-This project is designed to bring Bootsrap which doesn't conflict with existing CSS and JS of a website.
+This project is designed to bring Bootstrap which doesn't conflict with existing CSS and JS of a website.

 You should consider using this project if you need to apply Bootstrap partially. ie to particular div of a page.